Graduate Certificate in Communication Sciences

-- Overall grade point average (GPA) ≥ 3.0 on a 4.0 scale
+- Overall grade point average (GPA) 3.0 on a 4.0 scale

-- Students applying to online programs who reside outside of Texas must live in a participating National Council for State Authorization Reciprocity Agreements (NC-SARA) state to be accepted into our program.
+- Students applying to online programs who reside outside of Texas must live in a participating National Council for State Authorization Reciprocity Agreements (NC-SARA) state to be accepted into the program.
 To see if your state participates and get more information, visit the NC-SARA website.

 The program will follow the summer admissions cycle and offer and start classes according to the published academic calendars.
-However, the program will matriculate the first cohort to start classes in the Fall semester, 2020.

 First Year | ||